subashini-22/dna-translation/README.md

 # DNA Translation Repository

 ## Overview
 This repository contains a Python module designed for the simulation of various genetic processes, including DNA replication, transcription, and the translation of RNA into protein sequences.
-It's a tool for students, educators, and researchers interested in computational biology and genetics.

 ## Features
-- **DNA Replication**: Generate a complementary DNA strand from a given DNA sequence.
+- **DNA Replication**: Generate a complementary DNA strand in the 5' to 3' direction from a given DNA sequence, also in the 5' to 3' direction.
 - **Transcription**: Identify transcription regions in DNA and transcribe them to RNA.
+- **Reverse Transcription**: Convert RNA back to DNA.
 - **Translation**: Translate RNA sequences into protein chains based on codon mappings.
-- **Reverse Transcription**: Convert RNA back to DNA.

 ## Getting Started
 ### Prerequisites